synopsys-sig/synopsys-extension/README.md

 In the default Black Duck Hub permission model, projects and project versions are created on the fly as needed.

 Synopsys Security Scan Extension available in the Azure DevOps Marketplace is the recommended solution for integrating Black Duck into Azure pipeline.
+The extension will download the Bridge CLI, execute a scan, and offers post-scan features such as break-the-build quality gates, Fix PR and PR comments.

 Here's an example pipeline for Black Duck scan using the Synopsys Synopsys Security Scan: